Khasab: Economy

 Access to the area by land was virtually impossible until a modern coast road was built, which allows fast access from the United Arab Emirates, making Khasab a popular weekend destination for people living in the Emirates.
 The new road also allows access to the village of Tawi, where prehistoric drawings of boats, animals and warriors can be seen in the rock face.
-Khasab also has a number of modern shopping areas with imported Irani goods and locally created pottery, and a few hotels, including the Khasab Hotel, Atana Musandam Resort and Atana Khasab Hotel, which sits on a cliff overlooking the Persian Gulf.
+Khasab has several modern shopping areas with imported Iranian goods and locally created pottery, and a few hotels, including the Khasab Hotel, Atana Musandam Resort and Atana Khasab Hotel, which sits on a cliff overlooking the Persian Gulf.

 Khasab has an interesting trading position, which hinges on its proximity to Iran.
-Iranians export sheep and goats into the local port, from where the animals are dispatched to the United Arab Emirates and Saudi Arabia in trucks.
-On their return trip to the Islamic Republic, the sailors load their boats up with electronic goods and American cigarettes, arriving in Khasab after sunrise and leaving before sunset to conform with Omani immigration laws.
-Since the trading is illegal under Iranian law, they must avoid the Islamic Republic's coastguard as well as all other shipping in the busy waters of the Strait of Hormuz.
-The crossing is hazardous since the vessels, piled high either with livestock or with numerous boxes must avoid the path of the scores of oil-tankers which pass through the Strait in a transverse direction daily.
-Recent increases of United States' sanctions against Iran have increased the amount of smuggling done through Khasab.
+Iranians export sheep and goats to the Port of Khasab, from where the animals are trucked to the United Arab Emirates and Saudi Arabia.
+On their return trip to Iran, the sailors load their boats up with electronic goods and American cigarettes, arriving in Khasab after sunrise and leaving before sunset to conform with Omani immigration laws.
+Since the trading is illegal under Iranian law, they must avoid Iran's coastguard, as well as other ships in the busy waters of the Strait of Hormuz.
+The crossing is hazardous since the vessels, piled high either with livestock or with numerous boxes, must avoid the path of the scores of oil tankers that pass through the Strait in a transverse direction daily.
+Recent increases in the United States' sanctions against Iran have increased the amount of smuggling done through Khasab.

 Tourism

 Telegraph Island.
 Dhow tours from Khasab take visitors to these remains of the former British telegraph station.

 Dhows from Khasab take tourists on trips to view the dolphins common in the waters around the Musandam, as well as to visit the fjords and Telegraph Island.
 For a short time (between 1865 and 1868) Telegraph Island was the site of a staffed telegraph repeater station on the cable section between Bahrain and Bombay; it is currently undergoing redevelopment.

-Khasab is the site of the world's longest overwater zip-line, at 1.8km long and speeds of up to 80kph.
+Khasab is the site of the world's longest overwater zip line, at 1.8km long and speeds of up to 80kph.